MLX Quantization on Apple Silicon

 The Apple Silicon Model Guide

-Based on RAM’s budget curves and the memory capacities of current Apple Silicon configurations, here is what you can realistically run:
+Based on RAM's budget curves and the memory capacities of current Apple Silicon configurations, here's what you can realistically run:

 Apple Silicon Unified Memory Usable Budget* What Fits